ethereumdegen/bevy_mesh_terrain/readme.md

  2. Pass this handle into this terrain plugin so that it will generate the heightfield data (Note: you could also set the heightfield data yourself manually)

  3. The plugin systems automatically spawn 'chunk' entities by sampling the heightfield data.
-Chunks are only built and spawned when they are near the TerrainView component.
+Chunks are only built and spawned when they are near the TerrainViewer component so attach that to your main camera.

 ## Bevy versions